Works

 Thornlie Station Area

 Standard work hours are Monday to Saturday, 7am–7pm, and any out-of-hours works are indicated below.
-All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.
+Some activities across the project work site will start from 6am.

 For questions about project works, please email info@metronet.wa.gov.au or call 9326 3666.